 Activity Journals: Externs must prepare and submit regular activity journals and time sheets on established due dates.
 The journal must be typewritten.
-Time sheets must be signed by the supervising attorney for the hours to be credited towards course completion.
 Journal entries must be organized on a daily basis.
 Each entry must contain a description of the legal work performed that day, broken down into discrete tasks or events, such as memorandum drafting, legal research, observation of courtroom proceedings, etc. Journals must also include events such as meetings with supervising attorneys and other matters related to the operation of the workplace.
 Journals should include reflections on the quality of lawyering observed and how ethical issues are handled.
-The Faculty Externship Director reviews each journal/time sheet for the purpose of ensuring that the work performed meets the educational goals and objectives for externships adopted by TMSL.
+The Faculty Externship Director reviews each journal for the purpose of ensuring that the work performed meets the educational goals and objectives for externships adopted by TMSL.